Songs for Silverman: Other songs

 The song "Gracie" is written about Folds' daughter.
-Folds also wrote a song about his son Louis on Rockin' the Suburbs, called "Still Fighting It".
+He had previously written one about his son Louis on Rockin' the Suburbs, called "Still Fighting It," and he often performs the two songs together during live shows.

 "Weird Al" Yankovic, who directed Folds' video for "Rockin' the Suburbs," contributes backing vocals to "Time".

 Track listing

 All songs written by Ben Folds, except where noted.